 - Present a comprehensive staffing plan that is aligned with the school's enrollment projections, key design elements, education plan, and budget and is likely to achieve the school's mission and goals.
 The staffing plan should present a thorough understanding of how the school will be operated and managed and provide a clear picture of the school's operating structure and priorities. - 2.
 Describe a proposed school leader with the qualifications to effectively manage the school or, if a leader has not been proposed, describe an effective process for identifying and recruiting such a leader. - 3.
 Demonstrate an understanding of management needs with respect to curriculum and instruction, assessment, special populations, teacher development and evaluation, operations, finance, facility, health services, food services, transportation, and security. - Describe an effective plan for administration and implementation of special education and ESL programs. - 5.
-Present job descriptions of all key positions, including qualifications and responsibilities, that align with the school's mission, design and education philosophy. - 6.
+Present job descriptions of all key positions, including qualifications and responsibilities, that align with the school's mission, design, and education philosophy. - 6.
 Provide a recruitment and hiring plan that is likely to yield high quality teachers in all subjects, especially hard-to-fill subjects (e.g., special education) and positions requiring unique expertise (e.g., co-teaching, blended learning, dual language). - 7.
 Present personnel policies that address background checks, discrimination, harassment, Code of Ethics, and other key responsibilities of employers. - 8.
 Present a plan that is reasonably likely to retain effective staff, including information pertaining to the school's working conditions and compensation packages and increases. - 9.
-Describe how the school will address potential human resource challenges as the school grows to scale over the course of the charter term.
+Describe how the school will address potential human resource challenges as the school grows to scale over the course of the charter term. - 10.
+Explain how the school will promote equity and diversity in educational leadership and staffing with individuals from historically underrepresented communities, where such proposed school would be managed by a board of trustees and school leadership team which will be primarily comprised of members who represent diversity in socio-economic status, gender, sexual orientation, ability status, and race, including but not limited to, persons who meet the definition of a minority group member set forth in New York State Executive Law Article 15-A. - 11.
+Explain how the school is designed to promote equity and diversity in educational leadership and staffing with individuals from historically underrepresented communities, where such proposed school would maintain a teaching staff primarily comprised of members who represent diversity in socio-economic status, gender, sexual orientation, ability status, and race, including but not limited to, persons who meet the definition of a minority group member set forth in New York State Executive Law Article 15-A, with additional incentives and supports for such teaching staff such as student loan payment assistance and/or assistance with acquiring NYS teacher certification.

 C.1.
-COMPREHENSIVE MANAGEMENT SERVICE PROVIDERS
+COMPREHENSIVE MANAGEMENT SERVICE PROVIDERS42

 General Overview: General Overview: New Schools may contract with a not-for-profit comprehensive management service provider or charter management organization (CMO) to provide substantially all the educational or management services for the proposed school.
 Pursuant to recent amendments to the Charter Schools Act, for-profit business or corporate entities are not eligible to operate or manage a charter school created pursuant to this RFP.
-If the applicant group is not part of an existing education corporation but still intends to contract with a CMO, please continue.
+43 If the applicant group is not part of an existing education corporation but still intends to contract with a CMO, please continue.
 Otherwise, write "Not Applicable" and skip to the next section.